krstffr/meteor-spreadsheet-to-mongodb/README.md

 		{ name: 'commentUser' },
 		{ name: 'REMOVE' }
 		]
-	});
+	};

-	// Initialise
+	// Add the form!
-	spreadsheetToMongoDB = new SpreadsheetToMongoDB( options );
+	SpreadsheetToMongoDB.addForm( formOptions );

 ```
 - Now you're all set up.
 Now you just need the actual form to paste your spreadsheets into.
-Use this handlebars helper to get the field:
+Use this handlebars helper to get the field (use the formName to select what form to get!):
-`{{{ spreadsheetToMongoDBGetForm 'bankStatements' }}}`
+`{{> spreadsheetToMongodb__form 'bankStatements' }}`
 - Now you've got the form in your HTML, and when you copy/paste the spreadsheet data it will be stored in your mongodb.
 - If you've set up fields with the `idpart: true` key then you can paste the data multiple times and be sure that you only get one doc/row in your spreadsheet, as the saving is done using .upsert().
 (This might still be quite hard to grasp.)
-- If you want to display the "schema" (correct term?) for the form, then pass an options object to the `{{{ spreadsheetToMongoDBGetForm }}}` helper, with { showSchema: true }.
-Then the scehma will be displayed above the form.
-So, the cleanest way to this would be ``` {{{ spreadsheetToMongoDBGetForm formName options }}} ``` where you set the formName and options in .js instead of directly in the template.